lgsvl/simulator/Docs/docs/build-instructions.md

     [![](images/build-window.png)](images/full_size_images/build-window.png)

 16. Check the Environments and Vehicles that should be generated as AssetBundles
+    - See [assets documentation](assets.md) for information on how to add Environments and Vehicles
     - They will be located in a folder called `AssetBundles` in the folder selected as the build location
     - These may also be built separately from the Simulator.
 In this case they will be put into the `AssetBundles` folder of the project

 17. (Optional) Click `Build` to only build the assetbundles.
 Load the `LoaderScene.unity` and click the Play button at the top of the editor to start the simulator.